DrRaider/Twumps-Backend/README.md

 We are going to get all the tweet of Trump with all the informations linked from the Twitter API as his profile.
 We will store them into a database and then show it to the client with some statistics
 ![capture](https://user-images.githubusercontent.com/23191626/46653555-ae0e9100-cba6-11e8-9761-7a9730435662.PNG)

-#### Of which a formal specification can be given in the form of an algorithm for the most advanced parts

 ### Plan
 #### Define a roadmap, with the phases (or cycles, or sprints) and intermediate stages (subgoals) of development in order to achieve the main goal (successful defense) / Estimate the workload of each phase and associated tasks / Establish a provisional timetable with milestone dates for milestones and objectives to be achieved for it, collectively and individually / Include in this agenda regular team intermediate points, physical or remote, to review progress on the current phase and specify collective and individual objectives for the next sprint.
 A weekly frequency is a good frequency.